donxw/MagicEightBall/README.md

 ![tilt_switch_detail (3)](https://user-images.githubusercontent.com/31633408/153773931-ec0ca73e-d6cb-4585-a782-d7cd23191103.JPG)

 ##  Code
 Code is commented and should be fairly self-explanatory.
+It is based heavily off of learning files on the Adafruit website.
+You can get more details there.